sculptures • permaculture • primitive technology • kayaking • links • index • about

 Considering how light shelter can be these days, the rewards of risking a night of rain or the constant pestering of biting bugs is little.
 Plus, finding natural shelter isn’t always easy and it shouldn't be expected of those with shelters to pass up otherwise nice camps looking.

-This is also a good time to mention the risks involved when sleeping in caves, overhangs or old cabins.
-These places are prime habitats for rodents which can carry Hantavirus, a disease transmitted to humans through the inhalation of airborne particles released after the disturbance of dirt or dead vegetation the infected rodents have defecated, urinated or chewed on.
-Though rare, Hantavirus is a serious respiratory disease with a U.S. fatality rate of 35 percent.
+This is also a good time to mention the risks involved when sleeping in caves, overhangs, or old cabins.
+These places are prime habitats for rodents which can carry Hantavirus, a disease transmitted to humans through the inhalation of airborne particles released after the disturbance of dirt or dead vegetation the infected rodents have defecated, urinated, or chewed on.
+Though rare, Hantavirus is a serious respiratory disease with a sobering mortality rate of 38 percent.
 And contrary to popular belief, Hantavirus is not primarily confined to the Four Corners area.
 Every western state has reported cases and more than half of all cases have come from outside the Four Corners region.
 For more information, visit the Center for Disease Control (CDC) website.

 Tents

 Smaller isn’t always lighter.
-On the left is a Henry Shires Cloudburst 2 tent w/ floor at 2 lbs 3 oz.
-On the right is a top selling “backpacking” 2 person tent at 3 lbs 8 oz.
+On the left is the older model Henry Shires Cloudburst 2 tent at 2 lbs 3 oz.
+On the right is what used to a top selling “backpacking” 2 person tent at 3 lbs 8 oz.
 To further illustrate this, to the far right in the shadows, is a bivy bag w/ no pole or bug netting weighing in at 2 lbs.
-Look beyond the corporate conglomerates for the lightest & most innovative shelters.
+The moral: Look beyond the corporate conglomerates for the lightest & most innovative shelters.

 www.tarptent.com